2024–25 Wright State Raiders men's basketball team: Season summary

 By the end, the Clint Sargent era had gotten off to a terrible start.
 The beginning had been much more promising with good wins over Miami and Princeton, and close, competitive games with Toledo, Bradley, South Florida and Marshall, all respected teams.
 Somehow it all fell apart beginning with Youngstown on December 18th.
 The defensive woes from the previous season had come back again as opponents discovered that they could score at will.
 An inexplicable collapse against lowly Eastern Michigan came next.
 The season followed the defense.
-In short order Raiders had losses to all six of the competitive teams in the Horizon league (Oakland, YSU, CSU, Robert Morris, Purdue Fort Wayne, and Milwaukee).
+In short order the Raiders had losses to all six of the competitive teams in the Horizon league (Oakland, YSU, CSU, Robert Morris, Purdue Fort Wayne, and Milwaukee).
 Notable was that WSU seemed equally uncompetitive in front of large crowds at the friendly Nutter Center as on the road.

 Coach Sargent seemed to take each loss as a personal failure, sounding hollowed out inside as he continually struggled to explain how a talented roster seemed to wilt under the lights.
 The low point of the season came during the late season Wisconsin collapse when they lost to the previously winless Green Bay Phoenix.
 The tournament would provide no redemption as they quietly exited in the quarterfinals for the third straight year.

 There were some reasons to still cheer and be optimistic for the future in Raider land.
 They were among the top teams in the nation in field goal percentage.
 Brandon Noel was second in the league in scoring and third in rebounding.
 Junior Keaton Norris had a bounce-back season and finished 3rd in the Horizon League in assists.
 Transfers Michael Imariagbe and Jack Doumbia played well.
 Woods, Callaghan and Carter all continued to develop their games.
 Freshman Andrea Holden started playing mid-season and showed promise of great things to come.
 The talent was obvious, but so were the losses.